Alexander Technique for Back Pain. Back Pain Management Top 3 Tips.

 If you are struggling to make the bed, tie your shoes, sit and stand-why not find about the Alexander Technique?

 Over the years I have worked with many hundreds of back pain sufferers.
-Almost all of them bend incorrectly.
-Most have very poor information about their spine and their back muscles.
+All of them bend incorrectly.
+Most have extremely poor information about their spine and their back muscles.
 Most are over strained in the way they use their legs.

-Although addressing these issues takes some time, because habits are hard to change, it can be a highly effective approach to management.
+Although addressing these issues takes some time, because habits need to be re-trained through repetition, it can be a highly effective approach to management.

 Ron Thomas from Blaxland had chronic neck pain for many years.